 And they really haven't gotten over Bush versus Gore 2000, the aftermath in Florida.

-And as far as they're concerned, the Republicans as leaders in the house in the Congress are illegitimate, and Bush is double illegitimate because he was selected, not elected.
+And as far as they're concerned, the Republicans as leaders in the Congress are illegitimate, and Bush is double illegitimate because he was selected, not elected.

-The eight years of Bush may as never well have happened, because whatever Bush wanted, they're gonna stand in the way of everything.
+The eight years of Bush may as never well have happened because whatever Bush wanted, they're going to stand in the way of everything.

 That's how upset and angry and perverted they have become.